greymatter-io/pygmdata/README.md

 This only works on Python 3.
 Python 2.7 will NOT be supported as it is past end of life.

+*NOTE* This is still very much an Alpha release and may break.
+Refactoring of the Data class may be required, time to actually engineer a proper solution should be taken.

 ## Goals

 - Stream data from GM Data instead of having to download it to the local machine